shyamgj1900/tp/docs/UserGuide.md

 ....................................................................
 ```

+:grey_exclamation: Note: Only events added via the `planner` will be displayed on the list in step 2.
+Hence, users are not allowed to delete lessons added via the `timetable` from the `planner`.
+_Visit the section on [`timetable`](#timetable-timetable) for commands to delete lessons._

-### Check NUS bus route between 2 stops: `bus`
+### NUS Bus Route Finder: `bus`

-Helps to find if there are bus routes between any 2 NUS bus stops.
+The route finder helps users to find if there are bus routes between any two NUS bus stops.
+This feature allows users
+to get familiarised with the NUS internal shuttle bus route.

 Format: `bus /start_location /end_location`